BlazingDB/blazingsql/docsrc/caches.rst

 WaitingQueue
 ------------
-:blazing_repo:`View in Github</engine/src/execution_graph/logic_controllers/CacheMachine.h#L167>`

-Stores CacheData for us.
-Every CacheMachine has a WaitingQueue whose purpose it is to hold the CacheData until they are needed by a kernel.
-Many of its methods are waiting operations of the nature get_or_wait() which will wait on a condition variable until something can actually be pulled from the WaitingQueue.
+The WaitingQueue is a structure used by the CacheMachine that serves as a FIFO queue that is threadsafe and has waiting mechanisms so that you try to retireve an item from the queue, it will wait until there is an item available.
+Additionally it can have a state where it can be "finished", in which case, any function calls waiting for an item to be returned, just return a *nullptr*.

+The WaitingQueue class is templated, but when used in the CacheMachine, the template object is a ``message`` which is simply a ``unique_ptr<CacheData>`` and a string which served as a ``message_id``.
+The *message_id* is used in several places in the code to identify or label a CacheData.

+Additionally, the WaitingQueue has facilities for knowing how many CacheData objects have been added or how many bytes have been added.

 CacheMachine
 ------------

-Cache Machines are an abstraction built on top of WaitingQueues that manage the logic of knowing when a dataframe should stay on the gpu or be moved to RAM or disk.
+CacheMachines are an abstraction built on top of WaitingQueues that provide facilities to add or remove :doc:`BlazingTables <data_structures>` or other :doc:`data structures <data_structures>`  from a CacheMachine.
+The CacheMachine will convert it to and from a CacheData before adding it or after removing it from a WaitingQueue.

-When you add data into a CacheMachine, it checks the memory consumption of the node by asking the memory resource (see below).
+A CacheMachine has an understanding of different :doc:`memory resources <memory_management>` and therefore can automatically decide if a BlazingTable should be converted to a GPUCacheData, CPUCacheData or CacheDataLocalFile before added into the WaitingQueue that will hold the CacheData.
+When you add data into a CacheMachine, it checks the memory consumption of the node by asking the :doc:`memory resources <memory_management>`.
 If the consumption is below a certain threshold, then the data is maintained in GPU memory.
 It is converted into a GPUCacheData and added to the CacheMachine.
 If consumption is above the device memory threshold, then it checks the next tier in the CacheMachine, the CPU